tomcarbon/Quick-Note/README.md

- QUICK NOTE
+ **QUICK NOTE -- save and recall your ideas instantly and reliably**

- OVERVIEW:
+ **OVERVIEW:**

                I believed I was having good thoughts, but I wasn't able to effectively record them before I forgot them, and many thoughts I thought were good were lost.
                Often I would have a stream of thoughts, but the quality of that stream was compromised because I was looking for a pencil, or searching for a post-it or notepad, or the pen was out of ink, or I was writing too slowly.
-So I wrote this program, originally around 2009.
+So I wrote this program, originally around 2009, I've been using it ever since, and I thought maybe it's useful to other folks, too, so here it is.

  Quick Note is comprised of the following two programs: